Frequently Asked Questions

 File Save

-If I open an executable with PE Explorer and then go to SaveAs and save the executable under a different name WITHOUT making ANY changes to it, and then I compare the two files with a hex editor, there are MANY changes to the file.
+If I open an executable file with PE Explorer and then go to 'Save As' and save the executable under a different name WITHOUT making ANY changes to it, and then I compare the two files with a hex editor, there are MANY changes to the file.
 Why are there changes even though I didn't make any?

-PE Explorer provides two functions that are automatically performed when opening a file: unpacking files compressed with UPX, Upack and NsPack, and error checking.
+PE Explorer automatically performs two functions when opening a file: unpacking files compressed with UPX, Upack, and NsPack, and error checking.

-If your target file was packed with UPX, it was unpacked automatically and saved unpacked.
-PE Explorer does not re-pack the previously packed files.
-That is why the original file size is increased.
+If your target file was packed with UPX, it was automatically unpacked and saved unpacked.
+PE Explorer does not re-pack previously packed files.
+Which is why the original file size is increased.
 Check out the logfile for details.

-The next thing PE Explorer does is re-compiling the file resources according to the MS PE file specification.
-That may also be the reason why the original file size is changed after a simple "Save as..." operation.
+The next thing PE Explorer does is re-compiling the file's resources according to the MS PE file specification.
+That may also be the reason why the original file size is changed after a simple "Save As..." operation.

 If you don't want any changes to be made, just do not save.